nachocaru/xaprb.com/content/blog/2007-06-03-mysql-table-checksum-116-released.md

   <a href="http://code.google.com/p/maatkit">Download MySQL Table Checksum</a>
 </p>

 MySQL Table Checksum 1.1.6 enhances chunking, adds features and fixes bugs.
-The chunking functionality is where I continue to put most of my effort. **This release&#8217;s behavior is incompatible with the last release**, and it will probably change again in the future.
+The chunking functionality is where I continue to put most of my effort. **This release's behavior is incompatible with the last release**, and it will probably change again in the future.

 Thanks to everyone who has been helping me chase down bugs, including one user who sent me a major patch!
-It&#8217;s a great feeling to get a patch.
+It's a great feeling to get a patch.

 ### Changes